kranandmca/placement-app/README.md

 - Do npm install to intsall packages
 - Do npm start to start local server
 Your project is set up and running!.
-You can check with url localhost:8000
+You can check with url localhost:8000 You can sign up as a employee or use below employee login:
+email: ram@gmail.com
+password: 123